To book your shuttle, head to the Parks Canada website and follow these steps:

 - Please arrive at the Lake Louise Park and Ride during the one-hour time block indicated on the ticket.
 You may arrive at anytime during this one-hour window.
 Parks Canada staff will check you in you and direct you to the correct boarding area.
 Tickets are non-transferable and photo ID may be requested to verify that the ticket purchaser is present.

 - You will need to print or take a screenshot of your confirmation email as this is your proof of purchase and is required for shuttle check in.
-Be sure to do this in advance as cell service is limited at the Park and Ride.

 COVID-19 and Safety